ink1ing/laziest-brow/README.md

 - `content.js` — Autofill and optional auto-send on ChatGPT.

 ## Changelog
+- 1.1.1
+  - Action bar now keeps only Restore Defaults, Import File, Import AI/Browser/web3, and Export for a simpler workflow.
+  - Removed Copy JSON / Copy Link buttons and the paste-import prompt; rely on file import and preset bundles instead.
 - 1.1.0
   - Start new installs with an empty shortcut list and provide AI / Browser / Web3 quick presets.
   - Support drag-and-drop reordering directly in Options; allow multi-character prefixes like `//`, `gh`, `bn`.